 Total space: 124903 bytes

-The file size for persist_C.h5 is about 4000 bytes smaller than the file size for persist_B.h5 was after Session 3 of Scenario B. This is because there are some space savings, in both free space and file metadata (fewer free space sections to track) when the HDF5 object manipulations occur in a single session.
+The file size for persist_C.h5 is about 4000 bytes smaller than the file size for persist_B.h5 after Session 3 of Scenario B. This is because there are some space savings, in both free space and file metadata (fewer free space sections to track), when the HDF5 object manipulations occur in a single session.

 Scenario D: ALL Strategy in Single Session